v13b9/streeteasy-monitor/README.md

 (.venv) $ chmod +x `ls *.sh`
 ```

-Create cron job (the default configuration will run the script every 8 minutes)
+Create cron job

-<i>Note: if using a virtual environment, it must be activated for the script to find the correct interpreter path.</i>
+<i>Note: if using a virtual environment, it must be activated for the script to select the correct Python path.</i>
 ```bash
 (.venv) $ ./create_cron.sh
 ```